vifon/texas/README.md

 The installation is comprised of two steps: installing a `ranger` plugin and installing a shell plugin.
 Both are mandatory.

+An unattended installation may be performed like this:

+    $ yes | ./install.sh

 **Step 1: Install ranger plugin**

 Copy `texas.py` to `~/.config/ranger/plugins`.